DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

     └── requirements.txt

-# Generating data
+# Generating Data

 The prompts used in this evaluation take PDF files as input.
 To generate these, either use the PDF export functionality in Jupyter notebook, or print to PDF directly - the latter requires starting the notebook server with `jupter lab` vs `jupyter notebook` to get appropriate formatting.
-If these methods do not work, exporting to HTML, then printing is another method to produce PDFs.
+If these methods do not work, consider exporting to HTML and then printing to produce PDFs.

-# Setting up your environment
+# Setting Up Your Environment

 The suggested method for running these scripts is to use a virtual environment, either created using the `virtualenv` module or with a python environment manager (e.g.